Claiming Process

 These filters allow you to limit the batch to specific invoice line items based on provider, funding structure, and service date.

-Once you confirm your selections, hit Generate Claim, and Maica will retrieve all Invoice Line Item records that match the criteria, as shown below.
+Once you confirm your selections, hit Generate Claim, and Maica will retrieve all Invoice Line Item records that match the criteria.

 For each record: